djaiss/officelife-documentation/source/docs/teams.md

 A team has a life on its own.
 There are many online places that are useful to a particular team: a dedicated Slack channel, a mailing list name, a private joke...
 Because each team is unique, it deserves its own set of links.

-A team can have multiple links, called useful links.
-Anyone can add, edit or remove those links.
-Use this feature to help your team, or guide users who visit your Team page.
+A team can have multiple links, called "useful links".

+* Anyone in the team, and employees with the [HR and administrator roles](/docs/understanding-roles), can add, edit or remove these links.
+* A link has a type.
+Right now we support only Slack, emails and external urls.

 ### Team description and useful links